wiktoriagawryszewska/test_bazy/lab5.md

 SELECT typ FROM zasob where rodzaj IS NULL;

+SELECT *
+FROM zasob
+WHERE rodzaj IS NOT NULL
---SELECT * FROM zasob ORDER BY  waga ASC,
+ORDER BY waga;

 SELECT * FROM kreatura
 ORDER BY dataUr